Offered as: Associate

 The physical therapist assistant program is comprised of full-time faculty who hold Doctoral and Master’s degrees in their disciplines.
 Bringing their varied backgrounds into the classroom, students are prepared for their career as a physical therapist assistant.

-The Physical Therapist Assistant Program at Mount Aloysius College is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone: 703-706-3245; email: firstname.lastname@example.org; website: www.capteonline.org.
+If needing to contact the Physical Therapist Assistant program at Mount Aloysius College, please call Dr. Penelope Lescher, PTA Program Director at 814 886 6428 or e-mail firstname.lastname@example.org.
+The Physical Therapist Assistant Program at Mount Aloysius College is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone: 703-706-3245; email: email@example.com; website: http://www.capteonline.org

 Student Outcomes Information for PTA Program